anov/molpy/README.md

 # molpy
 Classes for chemical structure represenation

-Also includes substructure matching, extra modules for loading BKChem .cdml files, and outputting the structure as .SVG and an OpenCV image
+Includes loading of .MOL files, loading/saving to/from compact single line fomras, substructure matching Extra modules for loading of BKChem .cdml files, and outputting the structure as .SVG and an OpenCV compatible image